Sanchitp990/Programming_Languages/Web Development/frontend Developement/HTML/Chapter-00_HTML_Introduction/Chapter-00_HTML_Introduction.md

 ### Explanation of above html code

-- `<!DOCTYPE html>` : This is a document type declaration (DOCTYPE).
-It informs the browser that the document is an HTML5 document.
-It is not an HTML tag; rather, it is an instruction to the web browser about what version of HTML the document is written in.
+- `<!DOCTYPE html>` : This is the document type declaration.
+It tells the browser that this is an HTML document.

-- `<html>` : This tag represents the root element of the HTML document.
-It wraps all the content of the HTML document.
+- `<html lang="en">` : This is the opening tag for the HTML document and `lang="en"` specifies the language of the document as English.

 - `<head>` : This is the opening tag of the head section of the HTML document.
 The head section contains meta-information about the HTML document, such as its title, links to external stylesheets or scripts, and metadata.